egon89/go-rate-limiter/README.md

 - **api.http**: you will need the `REST Client` extension.

-## Integration test for rate limiter feature
+## Integration test
-To run the integration test, you need to have Docker and Go installed on your machine.
-The integration test uses the `testcontainers` library to create a Redis container and run the tests though http requests.
+To run the integration tests, ensure that Docker and Go are installed on your machine.
+The tests use the `testcontainers` library to create a Redis container and execute the tests through HTTP requests.

 To run the integration test, run the following command in the root directory of the project:
 ```bash
 make integration-test
 ```

-> ⚠️ The integration test has scenarios for waiting some ip and token to be blocked and then unblocked.
-Because of that, the test can take a while to finish.
+> ⚠️ The integration tests include scenarios where IPs and tokens are blocked and then unblocked.
+As a result, the integration test may take some time to complete.